-Silver City Cemetery (2 miles north on Cimmaron Road, 0.3 mile west on Sliver City Ridge Road, 0.6 mile north on local road)
+Silver City Cemetery (2 miles north on Cimarron Road, 0.3 mile west on Silver City Ridge Road, 0.6 mile north on local road)

 Lying on the South Canadian River, Silver City was one of the important halts and trading points on the Chisholm Trail.
 Early ranchmen in the neighborhood found it necessary to herd their cattle and horses, and pen them at night, to prevent them from being drifted away by grazing buffalo herds.
 It is said that they also employed African-American or Native-American herders rather than white cowboys because white scalps were preferred by the raiding Comanche and Kiowa Indians.

 At the age of fourteen years I moved with my father and mother and three brothers and three sisters in 1889 to the Indian Territory (from Ozark, Arkansas), crossing the Arkansas River at Webbers Falls.
 There in the Cherokee Nation we were joined by some old friends of ours named Polk.
 We hit the trail there going west.
 The next place was Hartshorne.
 From there we came to Wewoka and from there to Sacred Heart Mission; and from there to Purcell on the South Canadian River.
 The next morning we hit the trail going on west.
 The next place we came to was Leeper, a little store and postoffice by the side of the trail; and from there on west to dear old Silver City, Indian Territory.
 There we landed on the Jimmie Bond ranch.
 That was about the 20th of March, 1889.
 Silver City at that time was a great trading place for the Indians.